frcrodrig/netskope-npa-automation/README.md

 tron-create-apps will take read an excel file and create private apps based on its contents.

 The excel file sample-excel.xlsx is a sample file use for tron-create-apps.

+This branch adds code to verify that the hosts specifed resolve to a private non-routeable IP address